Mahinda II

 The northern and eastern areas of the country was then subjugated with many inhabitants of those regions inducted into the army.
 He reigned supreme for a few more years and married the captive Queen Sangha.
-She bore him a son named Dappula.
+She gave birth to a son named Dappula.

 From Ruhuna, Dappula made his third attempt at rebellion with the help of two brothers from east of the country.
 They set up camp on the western bank of the Mahaweliganga.
 The king left a smaller garrison in Anuradhapura and marched to meet Dappula with his army.
 Dappula shifted his camp to Kovilara where they were attacked and routed by the King's forces.
 Dappula escaped to Ruhuna once again and there raised an army for the defence of the Ruhuna.

 Mahinda consulted monks and the wise men of the realm at Thuparama and on their advice advanced to Ruhuna to finally rid the country of Dappula.
 He took up a position on a hill called Marapabbatha which was impregnable.
 In response, Dappula sent peace emissaries to the King and peace prevailed in the country.
 A large tribute of horses, elephants and gems were extracted from Dappula and the Kaluganga river was fixed as the western boundary of the Ruhuna.

 During this peaceful time, Mahinda devoted his efforts to further the religion and the welfare of his subjects for the remainder of his reign.
 He engaged in many other building works and repaired numerous religious buildings.
 He gave alms to monks and Brahmins alike.

 Mahinda built the dama vihara and another called Sannira-tittha at Polonnaruwa.
 He also built a monastery called Mahaleka affiliated to Abhayagiriya.
 He built a magnificent terraced and many storied palace called Rathnaprasada with a gold Buddha statue inside.
 He made a cover of gold circled with silver bands for the Thuparama Dagoba.
 He also had repaired the Vatadageya at Thuparamaya.
 The floodgates of Kalawea was repaired during his reign.

 His son Dappula succeeded him as King Dappula II.